Skip to content

 As of wave 2, Native reported a significant Mental Advantage for two brand associations: 'has all natural ingredients' and 'has sustainable ingredients'.
 Because they have such a significant 'ownership' of these advantages in the category, Native is well-positioned to put existing messaging around these associations on hold for now, and focus on new associations/Category Entry Points for growth - ones where no other brand currently has an advantage yet are considered top associations within the category at large.

-To find out what these new areas for growth are for Native, and to explore BBHT metrics for all nine other body wash category brands included in the study, access the complete dashboard below!
+To find out what these new areas for growth are for Native, and to explore brand tracking metrics for all nine other body wash category brands included in this brand tracking survey, access the complete dashboard below!

 Access quantilope's body wash BBHT study now!